Why more Ambulatory Surgery Center Owners are Monetizing Real Estate

 Q: “I’m concerned about losing control.
 If we sell the building, doesn’t that put us at the mercy of a landlord who could raise our rent or refuse to renew our lease?”

 The critical piece is the lease negotiation itself.
-The terms you agree to at the time of sale will govern your occupancy for the next 15 to 20 years.
-This is where experienced healthcare real estate representation makes the difference.
-Escalation rates, assignment provisions, co-tenancy protections, exclusivity clauses, and early termination rights all need to be negotiated with your long-term interests in mind, not the investor’s.
-If the lease is structured properly, you have more control and more cost certainty as a tenant than you did as an owner.
+Escalation rates, assignment provisions, renewal protections, and early termination rights all need to be negotiated with your long-term interests in mind.
+If the lease is structured properly, you will often have more cost certainty as a tenant than you did as an owner, where a single roof replacement or HVAC failure can create a six-figure unplanned expense.
+The physicians who lose control in these transactions are the ones who negotiate without experienced real estate counsel.

 Q: “We’re thinking about bringing in a hospital partner or PE group in the next few years.
 Should we wait to deal with the real estate as part of that transaction?”

-If you execute the real estate sale-leaseback first, you lock in the lease terms on your timeline, at your negotiated rates, with your renewal protections in place.
-When the operating transaction happens later, the lease is already a fixed, known cost in the business.
-The incoming partner inherits it.
-They don’t get to reshape it.
+When you sell a controlling interest to a hospital system or private equity partner, the real estate becomes part of their negotiation, not yours.
+Their interests and your interests will not be perfectly aligned.
+If you execute the sale-leaseback first, you lock in lease terms on your timeline, at your negotiated rates, with your renewal protections in place.
+When the operating transaction happens later, the lease is a fixed, known cost the incoming partner inherits rather than reshapes.

-There’s also a direct valuation benefit.
-Remember, ASC enterprise value is typically a multiple of EBITDA.
-If the sale-leaseback replaces your current debt service with a lower annual lease payment, your EBITDA goes up.
-If your EBITDA goes up, the multiple the operating buyer pays is applied to a larger number.
-You’ve effectively increased the value of the business you’re about to sell by optimizing the real estate transaction first.
+There is also a direct valuation benefit.
+ASC enterprise value is typically a multiple of EBITDA.
+If the sale-leaseback replaces existing debt service with a lower annual lease payment, your EBITDA increases and the multiple is applied to a larger number.
+Sequencing the real estate transaction first can meaningfully increase the value of the business you are about to sell.
+Bundling both transactions together is simpler for the buyer.
+It is not better for the seller.